apache/incubator-weex/doc/references/common-event.md

 ## Longpress event

-If a `longpree` event is bound to a component, the event will be triggered when the user long press on it.
+If a `longpress` event is bound to a component, the event will be triggered when the user long press on it.

 **Notes:** The component `input` and `switch` do not currently support this event, please use `change` or `input` event instead.